 Simulated runoff testing (also known as hydrant testing) will be the primary means of testing a newly-constructed green stormwater infrastructure project site to verify that water flows through the project as designed and to measure infiltration rate.
 This method has the distinct advantage of introducing a controlled rate and volume of water, which increases the accuracy of infiltration rate measurements.
 Simulated runoff tests will be performed after a project has been completed and vegetation has been established, as appropriate for individual site conditions.
 Hydrants will be used to deliver a metered volume of water, while datalogging water level sensors installed in observation wells and/or hydraulic control structures are used to record water depth.
-Water level data are collected using the same equipment and methods as described in Section 4.8.1 (Continuous Hydrologic and Hydraulic Monitoring Methods), except that manual water level observations are taken more frequently during the test procedure.
+The flow rate and volume of water delivered is controlled with the use of a large portable water meter (Sensus W-1250).Water level data are collected using the same equipment and methods as described in Section 4.8.1 (Continuous Hydrologic and Hydraulic Monitoring Methods), except that manual water level observations are taken more frequently during the test procedure.